The Mission of Residence Life at Gordon College

 Throughout the semester resident students may desire services and equipment best provided through the residence hall staff.
 To provide for various hall needs, a residence fee of $15 is assessed to each resident per semester.
 These fees go into a fund which is administered by the residence hall staff.
 Ten dollars per resident is used for floor and hall activities.
-The remaining $5 is placed in a contingency fund to pay for hall common-area damages for which a responsible person cannot be identified.
-Money remaining in this contingency fund at the end of each semester is used for the benefit of the residence life program or to purchase items to upgrade the hall.
+The remaining $5 is placed in a contingency fund to pay for repairs if a common area is damaged and it is not possible to determine what person is responsible for the damage.
+If money remains in this contingency fund at the end of a semester, it is used for the benefit of the residence life program or to purchase items to upgrade the hall.

 The following provisions apply to the Bromley and Tavilla Hall apartment units: